pearu/pearu.github.io/csr_tensor_support.md

 ## Main features missing

-- CUDA support in the CSR layout.
+- CUDA support in the CSR layout https://github.com/pytorch/pytorch/issues/56485
 - Inference with Autograd - this is relevant also to COO layout as to sparse tensor support in general.
 - Generalization of CSR as N-dimensional tensor